inlivedev/inlive-website/content/blog/2-interactive-widgets-you-can-build-for-your-live-stream/index.md

 ## 5. AR Filter

 Brings the sophisticated Augmented Reality (AR) experience in a widget to your live stream.
 Let the audience try a shade of a brand new make-up product on themself, or yoga instructors can examine their student’s position during online class with the help of AR.

-Save your time developing interactive widgets with InLive **Real-Time Widget API**.
-The API will be ready in the 3rd quarter of 2022.
-While waiting, [register your interest](https://tally.so/r/wgD9aM) to discuss more with us and keep up-to-date with the development progress.